No Stitch Eye Lift + Bright Eyes

 The treatment requires no injections, bandages or medication.

 Q: Is there any pain during the laser treatment?

 A: In order for the treatment to be effective, enough heat should be delivered to kill the fungus.
 This may cause bearable discomfort but it should not be painful.

 Q: When can cure be ascertained?

-A: Knowing if the treatment works takes time.
-One cannot expect to see an immediate response.
+Toe nails take an average of 12 months or longer to be fully replaced.
+Patients should expect to see visible results in accordance with that growth rate.
 Clinical cure is 100% clearance.
-Halux (big toe) nails grow 1-2 mm/month.
-Average male halux nail is 22 mm.
+Big toe nail grows 1-2 mm/month.
+Average male toe nail is 22 mm.
 If 75% of the nail is involved, it can take 6-12 months to grow out.
 If only 20% of nail is involved, it can take 5 months to grow out.
-Mycological cure – confirms the eradication of the fungus through mycological assay in the laboratory.
+Mycological cure means negative fungal culture confirms the eradication of the fungus.

 Q: How long after laser treatment may I return to normal activities?

 A: You may return to normal activities immediately following your treatment.
 There is no lingering discomfort or down time.

 Q: Can the fungus come back even after a successful treatment?

 A: Onychomycosis is difficult to permanently eradicate.
 Even after achieving mycological cure, relapse/re-infection rates are estimated to range from 16% to 25%.
 Many factors contribute to onychomycosis recurrence.
 It is important to note that it is often difficult to distinguish between "relapse" and "recurrence."
 Some patients with higher risk for onychomycosis owing to difficult-tomanage factors such as genetic predisposition or immunodeficiency are very likely to relapse.
 Add this image.
 I will send it via gmail.